mockcomic/Server-Side-APIs/README.md

 # Week6Challenge-Server-Side-APIs

 # Work Day Scheduler Starter Code
-A work day scheduler I made for the UC Berkeley bootcamp.
+A weather forcast website I made for the UC Berkeley bootcamp.
-Feel free to use it to keep track of your tasks.
+The CSS isn't my best work but it gets the job done.
+I will most likely come back in the future and fine tune the weather cards.
 # User Story
 AS A traveler
 I WANT to see the weather outlook for multiple cities